 Have you ever thought that Google might not be the only best search engine in the market?
 Well, here are some reasons that will explain the reasons for the recent downfall.

 - Privacy concern: Due to privacy threats, several people have stopped using Google and are opting for other search engines that respect the data of the user.
 Nowadays, people are targeting search engines that do not include any tracking of user behavior like advert targeting or data harvesting.
 It is essential to understand your audience.

 Not all of your potential audience is looking for the products in Google.
 According to the Search Engine Journal, Google’s way of functioning is inviting privacy threats.
 Hence other search engines are working towards protecting user’s data.

 - Poor search engine ranking: Do not focus solely on Google algorithms for optimizing your website.
 Make sure you are also optimizing it in other search engines as well.
 Google is the dominant player in the market, but you should look for opportunities in different search engines as well.

-- The declining share of Google in the market: Speaking statistically, in 2012 April it was reported that Google is occupying 91.7 percent of share in the search engine market internationally.
+- The declining share of Google in the market: Speaking statistically, in 2012 April it was reported that Google occupies 91.7 percent of the share in the search engine market internationally.

 Unfortunately, in 2018 October there was a downfall in this share.
-Google was then occupying 87.96 percentage of share internationally.
-Other search engines like Bing have encountered a rise in their share from 3.5 to 5.26 percentages.
+Google was then occupying 87.96 percent of the share internationally.
+Other search engines like Bing have encountered a rise in their share from 3.5 to 5.26 percent.

 Popular traditional search engines